A Lesson Before Dying

-Plot summary
+Plot

+Part 1

-In the late 1940s backdrop of a small Cajun community, Jefferson, a young black man, is accused and convicted of a murder for perpetrating a shoot-out in a liquor store which left three men killed.
+Set in Louisiana, this novel is set in the late 1940s backdrop, of a small Cajun community during the Jim Crow Era.
+Jefferson, a young black man, is accused and convicted of a murder for perpetrating a shoot-out in a liquor store which left three men killed.
 Being the sole survivor of a crime that occurred unwittingly, Jefferson is sentenced to death.
 The story unfolds his search for justice as within his trial, Jefferson's attorney explains to the jury "What justice would there be to take his life?
 Justice, gentlemen?
 Why, I would as soon put a hog in the electric chair as this."
-Jefferson's godmother, Miss Emma Glenn, and Tante (Aunt) Lou, the aunt of local school teacher Grant Wiggins, ask Lou's nephew Wiggins to turn Jefferson from a "hog" to a "man."
+Jefferson's godmother, Miss Emma Glenn, and Tante (Aunt) Lou, the aunt of local school teacher Grant Wiggins, ask Lou's nephew Wiggins to turn Jefferson from a "hog" to a "man".
+Grant is, at first, unsure of helping Jefferson, believing he would not be much help.
+Grant eventually agrees to teach Jefferson as his love for his family and their feelings is more important to him than his own beliefs on the situation.
 However, in order to accomplish this they must first get permission from Sheriff Sam Guidry.
 They successfully ask Sheriff Guidry's brother-in-law Henri Pichot, whose family Miss Emma served for years, for assistance.
 Wiggins, who left his hometown for tertiary education, has returned from university to teach locally.
 Whilst Wiggins takes the job in contemplation of whether to maintain his position or to completely move away from the place of his childhood, both Jefferson's godmother and his aunt successfully persuade him to go on a prison-visit and impart wisdom to Jefferson before his death.

+Part 2

 Over the course of the novel, Grant and Jefferson unexpectedly form a close friendship as the two men both come to comprehend the importance of resistance and defying conformity.
 As they understand compassion, human struggles and existential revelations through their newfound brotherhood, Grant also forms a bond with the white Deputy Paul Bonin.
 In early February, it is announced that Jefferson will be executed soon, on April 8.
-Around then, Reverend Ambrose becomes concerned that Grant, an agnostic, is not teaching Jefferson about God and thus begins to visit him regularly to reverse Grant's spiritual impartments.
-The conflict reaches a head when Grant buys Jefferson a radio, which the seniors in the black community, or "quarter," see as sinful.
-The novel ends with the anti-climax of Jefferson's death by execution and, much to Grant's surprise, a visit from Paul in which he tells Grant that "Jefferson was the strongest man in that crowded room".
+Around then, Reverend Ambrose becomes concerned that Grant, an agnostic, is not teaching Jefferson about God and thus begins to visit him regularly to reverse Grant's spiritual impairments.
+The conflict reaches a head when Grant buys Jefferson a radio, which the seniors in the black community, or "quarter", see as sinful.
+Before Jefferson’s execution, Grant brings him a notebook to help and find his identity.
+This notebook is also used as a way for Jefferson to process his thoughts surrounding his prison sentence and impending execution.
+The novel ends with the anticlimax of Jefferson's death by execution.
+Grant did not attend the execution, worried he could not control his emotions witnessing his dear friend’s death.
+Much to Grant's surprise, a visit from Paul in which he tells Grant that "Jefferson was the strongest man in that crowded room.”

-Point of view